UK Overseas Company (Branch)

 | Public Accounts Filing | Parent company accounts filed publicly at Companies House | Only subsidiary accounts filed (parent accounts private) |

-| Corporation Tax | 19–25% on UK-source profits only | 19–25% on all profits of the subsidiary |
+| Corporation Tax | Applies on UK-source profits only (subject to prevailing UK tax legislation) | Applies on all subsidiary profits (subject to prevailing UK tax legislation) |

-| Setup Cost & Speed | £71 fee, 5–10 days (no new entity needed) | £50 fee, same day (new entity must be incorporated) |
+| Setup Cost & Speed | Applicable Companies House filing fee.
+Processing subject to review (no new entity needed) | Applicable Companies House filing fee.
+Online incorporation (new entity must be incorporated) |

 | Best For | Testing UK market, professional services, project-based work | Long-term operations, raising investment, limiting liability |